 Away from the concert platform, Ella works as a répétiteur for opera.
 In 2019, she joined Grange Park Opera as their répétiteur for Verdi’s Don Carlo, as well as some rehearsals for Hänsel and Gretel and Porgy and Bess.
 She recently recorded a programme of songs for Grange Park Opera with tenor Nicky Spence and mezzo-soprano Kitty Whately for an online video production.
 Other companies she has worked with include Welsh National Opera (youth department and main house placement), Mid Wales Opera, Operasonic, Barefoot Opera and the Tête à Tête Festival.
 This August, Ella was due to play for both the rehearsals and performances of Waterperry Opera Festival's production of Hänsel and Gretel in an arrangement for small ensemble, however due to COVID it has been postponed.

-Ella graduated with distinction from the Royal College of Music this July, where she studied postgraduate piano accompaniment with Simon Lepper, Kathron Sturrock and Roger Vignoles.
+Ella graduated with distinction from the Royal College of Music last July, where she studied postgraduate piano accompaniment with Simon Lepper, Kathron Sturrock and Roger Vignoles.
 During her time there she won the Alasdair Graham Pianist Prize in the RCM Lieder Competition and second prize in the Brooks van der Pump English Song Competition.
 She also won the Bryan Davies Memorial Piano Accompaniment Prize at the Royal Welsh College of Music and Drama, where she completed her undergraduate degree with first class honours in 2017.

 Photography on this page ©Rowena Mayo